 - An attorney or accountant might use BrokerCheck data in performing a review for an investor client.

-If you choose to redistribute or publish BrokerCheck data, you must also:
+If you choose to redistribute or publish BrokerCheck data, you must also take each of the following actions:

 For example, an information vendor may provide BrokerCheck data to investors for investor protection purposes.
 In these cases, if an error in the data is reported to the information vendor, the information vendor must have a process to timely correct the error (if introduced by the information vendor) or to refer the error to FINRA (if the error is in the BrokerCheck data).

-Disclose when the BrokerCheck data was compiled; and
+- Disclose when the BrokerCheck data was compiled.

 - Ensure the BrokerCheck data is current and up to date when it is distributed or published.